-When talking about finance, it’s easy to get lost in the lingo, especially since most of us never had a personal finance class in school.
+Even when throwing around common financial terms, it’s easy to get lost in the lingo, especially since most of us never had a personal finance class in school.

-What people think it means: People often use these terms interchangeably, but they don’t necessarily mean the same thing.
+What people think it means: People often use these common financial terms interchangeably, but they don’t necessarily mean the same thing.
 It’s important to understand the difference so you make the right choice with your student debt.

 What it actually means: Student loan refinancing refers to the process of taking out a new loan with a private lender, in the amount of some or all of your current student debt.